 Another potential challenge during stroke recovery is dysarthria, a general term used to describe speech problems due to brain damage.

 In this condition, a person develops one or several problems that affect their:

 - Muscle tone and strength

 - Ability to make involuntary movements

-The exact cause is still unknown, but some reports say it happens when the shoulder joint is detached from its socket due to muscle loss.
+The exact cause is still unknown, but some reports suggests it happens when the shoulder joint is detached from its socket due to muscle loss.
 Symptoms of this condition include:

 - Changes in sensation